kubecost/docs/enterprise.md

 Retain data for years with various durable storage options.
 Provides record keeping on spend, allocation, and efficiency metrics with simple backup & restore functionality.

 ### Access control with SSO/SAML
 Finely manage read and/or admin access by individual users or user groups.
+[Learn more](https://github.com/kubecost/docs/blob/master/user-management.md)

 ### Advanced integrations
 Connect internal alerting, monitoring, and BI solutions to Kubecost metrics and reporting.